MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 ## 3. Navigation table (navigator)

-The navigation table or navigator's window goal is to display, in a user-friendly way, the objects available from the data source to the end user.
+The goal of the navigation table, also known as the or navigator window, is to provide you with a user-friendly to preview and select your data.

 ![SQL Server connector navigator](images/me-navigator.png)